polymath-ai/architecture/monorepo.md

 ## Testing

-We use [ava](https://github.com/avajs/ava) for testing and place test files next to the source files they test, with the `.test.js` extension.
+We use [ava](https://github.com/avajs/ava) for testing and place test files into a separate `test` directory, with the same file name name as what they test.

 ## Publishing packages